LukePng/3D_Minesweeper/README.md

 1. Instead of having 8 sides for every tile, there is now up 26 sides that can possibly have a mine with every open square (or is it a cube)
 2. You can rotate the block and zoom into each layers, uncovering more and more mines as you do so!

+## Controls
+WASDRF keys to move the 3D cube to different orientation
+- W to flip forwards
+- A to flip leftwards
+- S to flip backwards
+- D to flip rightwards
+- R to turn rightwards
+- F to turn leftwards

+Arrow keys to switch between the layers of the 3D cube
+- Upper arrow key to move upwards
+- Lower arrow key to move downwards

+Clicking
+- Left click to reveal cell(s)
+- Right click to flag cell(s)

+## How To Access This Game?
+1. Download all the files inside the src folder / clone this repository
+2. Open up the src folder inside the command prompt
+3. Enter 'python3 main.py' in the command prompt

+## Requirements
+1. Install Python version 3.0 and beyond
+If python is not installed, refer to https://www.python.org/downloads/

+2. Ensure you have the pygame module
+If pygame module is missing, enter 'pip install pygame' inside your command prompt

+3. Have a computer!

 ## Future projects